-What does Mars sound like?
-For almost 25 years, The Planetary Society has been trying to find out.
-In 1996, our co-founder Carl Sagan wrote a letter to NASA, urging the space agency to include a microphone on a Mars lander.
-"Even if only a few minutes of Martian sounds are recorded from this first experiment, the public interest will be high and the opportunity for scientific exploration real," he wrote.
+"Even if only a few minutes of Martian sounds are recorded from this first experiment, the public interest will be high and the opportunity for scientific exploration real," Sagan wrote.

 Perseverance is equipped with two microphones: a descent mic to record and transmit audio as Perseverance executes its complicated landing procedure, and a Supercam microphone to listen as the rover’s laser zaps rocks.
 On Earth, the laser makes a distinct popping noise as it strikes its target.
 The descent mic did not record any usable audio during the landing procedure.

-Amazingly, the sound a rock makes when Perserverance’s laser strikes it can help scientists infer its mass and relative hardness.
-The latter is helpful for figuring out whether the rock formed in a lake or from wind erosion.
+Amazingly, the sound a rock makes when Perseverance's laser strikes it can help scientists infer its mass and relative hardness.
+The latter is helpful for figuring out whether the rock formed in a lake or from wind

 There is weather on Mars, including winds, sandstorms, and dust devils, which are little tornadoes caused by local weather patterns.
 The SuperCam microphone may be able to hear these phenomena, as well as Perseverance itself using its arm and drill.
 By recording how the rover sounds over time, the mission team may be able to diagnose the health of the rover’s science instruments and internal mechanisms.